-Join Aaron F. Ross for an in-depth discussion in this video Improving realism with Emit from Object, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Improving realism with Emit from Object, part of Maya: Creating Fluid Effects (2013).

 For greater realism for an ocean or pond wake, we can emit from an object…instead of the standard volume emitter that we see here.…I'm going to select that volume emitter, maybe do that in the Outliner.…It's a child of the Locator currently, but I am going to select that Wake Emitter and delete it.…Now I'm actually going to make the jetski model create density and foam. …To do that, I want to select the model and select the fluid, Ctrl+Click on that.…